sasbee/AgentsDebate/README.md

 sh
 python debate_system.py
-Enter a topic for philosophical discussion when prompted:
+Enter a topic for a discussion when prompted:

-Enter a topic for philosophical discussion:
+Enter a topic for a discussion:
 The agents will engage in a series of discussions, and the moderator will provide reflections and a final analytical synthesis at the end.

 ## Code Overview